New York Life Award

 About This Scholarship

-Sponsored by the New York Life Foundation, the National New York Life Award offers $1,000 scholarships to six students whose works explore personal grief and loss.
-State scholarships of $500 are available to two students from each of the following states: Michigan, Mississippi, Montana, New Jersey, and New Mexico.
+Underwritten by the New York Life Foundation, the National New York Life Award offers $1,000 scholarships to six students whose works explore personal grief and loss.
+State scholarships of $500 are available to two students from each of the following states: Arizona, Louisiana, Michigan, Mississippi, Montana, New Jersey, New Mexico, Ohio, and Tennessee.

 Someone I care about passed away, and it’s sometimes hard for me to talk about it.
 What is grief, and why should I share my story about my experiences with loss?

 Grief is the feeling and reaction associated with loss.
 You can experience it after a loved one dies or after other major changes in your life.
 The death of a loved one and the grief that follows are a universal yet very unique, personal experience even in normal times.